Cauliflower Tabbouleh Salad

 Instructions

-• Preheat your oven to 375° Fahrenheit.
-Prepare a large baking sheet with tin foil and non-stick spray.
-Wash your cauliflower and cut it into large chunks.
-Toss with 1 tablespoon of olive oil.
-Spread the cauliflower out on the prepared pan evenly.
-Bake for approximately 20 minutes or until barely tender (do not overcook).
+• Prepare the Cauliflower: Heat your oven to 375°F with a rack positioned in the center.
+Line a large baking sheet with foil and spray with non-stick spray.
+Wash and cut the cauliflower into large chunks.
+Toss with 1 tablespoon of olive oil, then spread evenly on the prepared baking sheet.
+Bake for about 20 minutes, or until barely tender.
+Take care not to overcook.

 Notes

-• When zesting your lemon, make sure to only remove the bright yellow portion of the peel.
-The white part is bitter.
-If you don't have a zester, it's okay to leave it out.
-Just add a touch more lemon juice!
+• Lemon Zest: When zesting, only use the yellow part of the peel as the white pith is bitter.
+If you don’t have a zester, skip it and add a bit more lemon juice instead.

 You may also like